iurigo/Dollar-Index-Futures-Forecasting/README.md

 ## Model

-Using classification models predict next day Dollar Index Futures daily return using daily return from previous periods.
+Using classification models to predict next day Dollar Index Futures daily return using information from previous periods.

 ## Evaluation